 At First Institute, regular and punctual attendance in the classroom, lab and clinical setting is expected of all students and is essential to ensure that students acquire the necessary knowledge and skills to be successful in a professional healthcare environment.
 Therefore, students are expected to arrive on time to all classes (lecture, lab sessions, and clinical externship).
-If a student anticipates that he/she will miss a classroom or clinical experience, the student must notify the school, instructor or externship supervisor in advance.
-If the student is ill, the student must notify the school, instructor or externship supervisor as soon as possible.
+If a student anticipates that he/she will miss a classroom or clinical experience, the student should notify the school, instructor or externship supervisor in advance.
+If the student is ill, the student should notify the school, instructor or externship supervisor as soon as possible.

-When a student enrolls at First Institute, that student accepts the responsibility of regularly attending classes and completing all class work assigned by the instructor.
-To maintain satisfactory attendance, a student must have at a minimum, 90% attendance of scheduled classes throughout the program.
+When a student enrolls at First Institute, that student accepts the responsibility of regularly attending classes and completing all class work assigned.
+For satisfactory attendance, a student must maintain a minimum of 90% attendance.
 First Institute does not have excused absences and students may miss no more than 10% of scheduled class hours for emergencies, court appearances or a death in the family.
 Students should always have a back-up plan for childcare, transportation and work.